zhoumengkang/netty-restful-server/README.md

 There's two way to run it.

 1 .
-Run `net.mengkang.nettyrest.netty.Server` in Intellij IDEA, Then you can visit
+Run `net.mengkang.demo.ServerLauncher` in Intellij IDEA, Then you can visit

 > [http://localhost:8080/user/1](http://localhost:8080/user/1)